 Symptoms of lower back pain

-Most people who develop low back pain that comes on suddenly (acutely) have nonspecific low back pain.
-If there are no other associated symptoms and the pain is not too bad, many people are confident to just 'get on with it' and treat it themselves - and indeed most get better quickly.
+Most people who develop lower back pain that comes on suddenly (acutely) have nonspecific lower back pain.
+If there are no other associated symptoms and the pain is not too bad, many people are confident to just 'get on with it' and treat it themselves, and indeed most get better quickly.
 However, if the pain is not settling or if there are other concerning features, medical advice should be sought.

-As a general guide, if any of the following occur then it may not be nonspecific low back pain, and there may be a more serious underlying cause.
-But note: the vast majority of people with low back pain do not have any of the following symptoms or features.
-They are included here for completeness and as an aid to what to look out for and to tell your doctor should they occur.
+As a general guide, if any of the following occur then there may be a more serious underlying cause.
+But note: the vast majority of people with lower back pain do not have any of the following symptoms or features.
+They are included here for completeness and as an aid to what to look out for.

 - Pain that develops gradually and slowly gets worse and worse over days or weeks.